Playbooks-xyz/playbooks-core/README.md

 - run types first
 - may need to update types per repo before deploy
 - look into vite-plugin-dts
+- adding global for `contexts` would be great

 ## Notes